bytecodealliance/rfcs/accepted/cranelift-egraph.md

 An e-graph consists of a set of *classes* (or "eclasses"), each of which has a set of equivalent *nodes* (or "enodes").
-An eclass has an identity (in our implementation based on the `egg` library, simply a numeric index).
+An eclass has an identity (in our implementation, simply a numeric index).
 Enodes, however, do not have an identity or name.
 A "value" in the program is represented by an eclass ID.

 Aside from a map of eclass ID to eclass data (with list of nodes), an e-graph contains (i) a hashmap of node contents to eclass ID, to allow